 Ask about Maryland state funding for your program.

 The WM B TENNISON serves as the museum’s floating classroom.
 Our school program is a 2-hour long boating experience.
 It is designed to immerse the students in an unforgettable field-based experience aboard a part of our local history – rain or shine.
 The vessel can accommodate up to 30 students and 3 adults.

 Students will rotate through different learning stations during the two hour cruise.

 Stations Aboard the TENNISON*

 Water quality testing: Students get hands-on experience testing our local waters.
 After analyzing their sample, students will explore how changes to the levels of pH, nitrogen, phosphorous, salinity and dissolved oxygen can affect various species of fish.

 Navigation: Students get hands-on experience with compasses, navigational charts, and compare those to maps.
 Students will learn how sailors know where they are and how to get where they are going using a parallel rule and the compass rose.

 Oysters: Students will have the chance to set the dredge for oysters and pull it in to see what they caught.
 We will explore the remarkable ecosystem that calls an oyster bar home.
 Students will learn the life cycle of an oyster and learn why these shellfish are threatened.

-*Stations aboard the Dee are subject to change depending upon conditions.
+*Stations aboard the TENNISON are subject to change depending upon conditions.
 In the event of severe weather, the Chesapeake Bay Field Lab Programs will take place dockside or within the museum.